MiguelMJ/MakeItPixel/README.md

   | `"complete"` | Add darker and brighter values for each base color.
 Result in richer palettes. |
 - **`palette.inter`**: Aproximate number of intermediate darker and brighter values.
 - **`palette.disparity`**: Factor between 0 and 1 to get the darker and brighter values of the palette by interpolation.
 A value of 0 results in leaving only the base colors; a value of 1 includes black and white in the palette.
 Must be a number between 0 and 1 (default = 0.85).

+## Examples

+You will find example configuration files to showcase the usage of different parameters in the [examples](https://github.com/MiguelMJ/MakeItPixel/tree/main/examples) folder.

 ***